📚

 A Shortcoming of Gibbs Free Energy

+A common misconception when looking at thermodynamic favorability is that a thermodynamically favorable reaction occurs quickly.
+Many reactions that are spontaneous in fact can occur incredibly slowly.
+A good example of this concept that can be applied to the real world is the conversion from diamonds into graphite (represented as Cdiamond(s) → Cgraphite(s)).
 For this reaction, ΔG° = -3 kJ.
-This tells us that the reaction for graphite formation occurs spontaneously and does not require the input of any external energy to occur.
+This tells us that the reaction occurs spontaneously and thus doesn’t require the input of any external energy to occur.
 However, take a look at the nearest diamond (because people have those around the house…right?).
 Is it suddenly morphing into graphite?
 No!
 (I hope not.
 Fiveable is not responsible for diamond graphitification…).
+This is because the conversion of diamond into graphite is incredibly slow.
+Like, thousands of years slow.
+We say that this reaction is in kinetic control because it is driven by the slowness of the reaction.
+These types of reactions are often slow because they have a high activation energy.

 Reasons For Kinetic Control